decentraland/rentals-contract/README.md

 ## Accepting an Offer

-Me, as the current owner of a LAND, see that there is an offer by a much generous user that wants to rent my LAND for a year and for a lot of MANA.
+When I, as the current owner of a LAND, see that there is an offer by a much generous user that wants to rent my LAND for a year and for a lot of MANA.

 There are 2 ways in which, with the Offer condition and the offer signature in my possesion, can initialize the rent.